 Now, let’s just say that you completely aced you AWS interview questions and answers, and your potential employers are already signing the papers of accepting you as their new employee – all that’s left to do is answer a few more advanced questions!
 Below you’ll find some of the more notable AWS DevOps interview questions that do require some more experience than just a simple read-through of online tutorials and video guides.

-Yes, quite closely – AMIs are used to run various different types of instances.
+Yes, quite closely – AMIs are used to run various types of instances.
 Different types of instances offer different types of functions that they can perform.
 However, you should also pay attention to the system that you (as a developer) have – hardware has a big part to play when it comes to the different variations of instances.

 Question 2: We tried connecting to an instance and got an error.
 Give a few examples of the possible errors that we might have received in this situation.